osasuair/Neureset-EEG-Treatment-Device-QT-Simulator/README.md

 #### How to show output in the terminal as seen in the video:
 - In QTCreator, on the left column, select the Projects tab, under "Build & Run" select "Desktop - Run" and check the field that says "run in terminal".

-#### Notes:
-- This repository contains the source code for Team 27's COMP3004 final project.
-- Please see the zip file submitted via brightspace.
-- The use cases, design documentation, and traceability matrix can be found in the team27-report.pdf file that was submitted via Brightspace.

 #### Image:
 ![image](https://github.com/osasuair/COMP3004_final_project/assets/82743452/db7d6bc5-ba09-49e8-a6ac-79e7de6694b1)